Skip to content

 # Read all channels

-all_data = gwframe.read('data.gwf', channel=None)
+all_data = gwframe.read('data.gwf', channels=None)

 for name, ts in all_data.items():